exo-addons/exchange-extension/README.md

 exchange-extension
 ==================

-1.1.0-SNAPSHOT : version for eXoPlatform 4.2
+1.2 : version for eXoPlatform 4.3
-1.0.3-SNAPSHOT : version for eXoPlatform 4.1
+1.1 : version for eXoPlatform 4.2

 eXo Platform extension to synchronize exchange calendars with eXo Calendars